Motorists Baffled Due To Suspension Of ITP Driving License Operation - UrduPoint

 Motorists Baffled Due To Suspension Of ITP Driving License Operation

+The motorists plying their vehicles on the Federal Capital roads with expiry driving licenses were at their wits' end after the Islamabad Traffic Police (ITP) have once again closed its office due the coronavirus uptick

-ISLAMABAD, (UrduPoint / Pakistan Point News - 14th Oct, 2020 ) :The motorists plying their vehicles on the Federal Capital roads with expiry driving licenses are at their wits' end after the Islamabad Traffic Police (ITP) have once again closed its office due the coronavirus uptick.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 15th Oct, 2020 ) :The motorists plying their vehicles on the Federal Capital roads with expiry driving licenses were at their wits' end after the Islamabad Traffic Police (ITP) have once again closed its office due the coronavirus uptick.

 They urged the ITP to start an online mechanism for the renewal of driving licenses as various public and private sectors departments had already adopted digitization to provide services to its clientele through online system.